 Introduces the world's most popular database, MS Access.
 Topics covered include the MS Access Development Environment, defining objects and relationships, data types, databases, how to work with templates and tables, record and table manipulation, creation of forms and reports, control features, queries and the table analyzer.
 Upon successful completion of this class the student will be able to set up and run an Access Database.
 Open to all majors, this course provides the skills necessary to build and run a database without requiring an in-depth understanding of database theory and construction.
 Although database fundamentals will be taught, this class is primarily a hands-on Access class.
-Prerequisite: CIS110 or CIS111 with a grade of "C" or better, or permission of the instructor.
+Prerequisite: CIS110M or CIS111M with a grade of "C" or better, or permission of the instructor.

-CIS124 Web Programming I
+CIS124M Web Programming I

-Provides the basic XHTML skills necessary to construct a website.
+This course will provide students with the basic XHTML skills necessary to construct a web site.
 Students will acquire a working knowledge of all aspects of XHTML construction.
-Cascading Style Sheets (CSS) construction and design are stressed as a fundamental part of this course, as are the programming and the design aspect of web development.
-Students will demonstrate the effective use of text editors to complete all tasks.
-Students will be required to publish an online portfolio to display their website.
+CSS construction and design is a fundamental part of this course.
+This course emphasizes the programming, as opposed to the design, aspect of web development.
+Students will use text editors to complete all tasks.
+Prerequisite: CIS107M or CIS108M.